jathoms/BallinTS/README.md

 # BallinTS
 Ballin bot, new and improved, and in Typescript!
-This is a discord bot which allows people to create lobbies for TF2 in discord chat
+This is a discord bot which allows people to create lobbies for TF2 in discord chat.

 # Usage